Best Tennis Rackets For Beginner Players (2023 Guide)

 A very large head on the other hand is going to have a big sweet spot, and offer easy power, and spin, but the control can be lacking.

 When you’re choosing the best tennis racket for beginners, we find the right option is something in the middle.

 The idea of a 112 sq inch head might be nice, but for the most part, it’s not necessary.

 With a 98-104 sq inch racket, you will have plenty of string to hit the ball with, and you will get a good balance of power, spin, and control.

-Once again, it’s going to boil down to what you feel comfortable with, but you want something that gives you a good balance, and is going to be able give you the performance you need as you continue to improve.
+Once again, it’s going to boil down to what you feel comfortable with, but you want something that gives you a good balance and is going to give you the performance you need as you continue to improve.

 Power vs Control

 This is something we talk about a lot because it’s not as straightforward as it might seem.

 When you’re a beginner, you want a racket that’s going to give you a little power boost from your swings, but the more you develop your game, the more you are going to take responsibility for generating power yourself (instead of the racket).

 As this happens, you will start to rely more and more on the control of the racket to help you tame the power you’re generating.